Mangroves and People

 Check-out the project page to find out more and support Vanga by donating below.

 During a community Bazara, locals decided to prioritise the extension of community water projects in both local villages involved in Mikoko Pamoja.

 A youth group decided to spend revenue earned through Mikoko Pamoja on creating a permaculture project to create a source of sustainable food within Makongeni Village.

-Several wood stoves were purchased to reduce the amount of wood needed for cooking, and in turn reduce the amount of mangroves trees used in this process.
+A recent trial purchased several wood stoves to reduce the amount of wood needed for cooking, and in turn reduce the amount of mangroves trees used in this process.

-The community project leaders decided that they would invest in creating football teams in each village and provide physical education for all children through funds earned in Mikoko Pamoja.
+The community project leaders decided that they would invest in creating football teams in each village and provide physical education for all children through funds earned by Mikoko Pamoja.

 Both communities recently decided to buy new roofing for their primary schools to support kids and teachers in creating a welcoming and enjoyable local learning environment.

 The community recently built a watch tower to improve monitoring of the mangrove reserve and enforce its protection.

 Guided by Research

 The success of our work is intimately tied to the people who lead on its delivery on the ground.
 People who live in towns around restoration sites, and researchers stationed in outposts dedicated to monitoring and evaluating progress over time.
 Explore some of our recent research in the menus to the right.